 - Meet Our People /

 "I love Curry.
 I applied to five other schools.
-Coming here was definitely the best decision.
+Going there was definitely the best decision.
 At other colleges, you have one or two semesters of student teaching, and Curry gives you four to make sure that you really want to and are ready to teach."

-But Lauren also finds inspiration in the College's investment in her.
+But Lauren also found inspiration in the College's investment in her.

 "It was a great surprise and it was very rewarding," she says, describing her reaction after learning about the scholarship.
 "It's nice that my professors thought as highly of me as I do of them."

-Lauren has been recognized for her hard work not only inside but also outside of the classroom.
-Throughout her four years at Curry, she has been a member of the Women's Tennis team, and this year was elected a captain.
+Lauren was recognized for her hard work not only inside but also outside of the classroom.
+Throughout her four years at Curry, she was a member of the Women's Tennis team, and in her last year was elected a captain.
 It's an experience she would recommend to any student debating whether or not they want to play a sport at the collegiate level.

-Lauren believes being part of a team helps her manage her time with her school work.
-It also helped her hone her best skill-teaching.
+Lauren believes being part of a team helped her manage her time with her school work.
+It also helped her hone her best skill - teaching.

 "I feel like I'm a patient person and sometimes being a teacher you have to be extremely patient.
-It's nice to be on the court and exercise those skills.
-With the incoming first-year players and the underclassmen, I'm actually practicing my skills by mentoring them, reaching out to them and making them feel comfortable enough to come up and talk to me if they have any issues.
+It was nice to be on the court and exercise those skills.
+With the incoming first-year players and the underclassmen, I was actually practicing my skills by mentoring them, reaching out to them and making them feel comfortable enough to come up and talk to me if they had any issues.
 In the classroom, I want to be the teacher where students feel welcome to come up to me and ask questions."